 “I joined the Governing Board as a parent governor when my children attended the school 12 years ago.
 Since I have been a Governor, the Board has steered the school through many interesting changes including starting up the Children’s Centre and federating two schools.
 As a result of being on the Board and attending governor training sessions I have developed my personal skills and knowledge which I have found useful both for the Board and in my wider life.”

 “I have been a Co-Opted member the Governing Board since February 2016.
 When I heard the Nursery were looking for Governors I wanted to get involved as I believe that providing the right environment for children at Nursery level is a huge help in preparing them for primary education and sets them on the right path for their life beyond.
 It is an honour to be able to be part of that journey.”

-Jeni Murphy – Staff Governor
+Jeni Murphy – Associate Governor

 “I have recently joined the board of governors.
 What inspired me to join was my passion for children’s wellbeing and desire to be an advocate for them receiving the best start possible.
 I work and live in the community so felt that I had an understanding of what it means for children and parents living in the borough and the difference and impact good early education can have.
 I am very much looking forward to working with the governing body in the future”.